Ashley Westwood (footballer, born 1976): Bradford City

 In summer 1998, he signed with Bradford City, a tribunal later awarded Crewe a £150,000 payment from Bradford.
 His first season with the club saw the Bantams promoted to the Premier League as First Division runners-up.
-Westwood played only nineteen games in their league campaign though.
+Westwood played only 19 games in their league campaign, though.
 His last game of the season was eventful, as he was sent off in stoppage time after scoring on 62 minutes at Loftus Road against Queens Park Rangers.

 He played just five Premier League games in 1999–2000, though Bradford picked up 13 out of 15 points in those games, a sizeable chunk of their final tally of 36 points.
 The final of these games was a 3–0 win over Wimbledon at Valley Parade on 30 April 2000.
-This was a vital result because had the Dons won then they would have survived relegation at Bradford's expense.
+This was a vital result because had the Dons won, they would have survived relegation at Bradford's expense.
 Westwood replaced Robbie Blake as a 67th minute substitute.
 He went into Europe in July 2000, making two appearances in the UEFA Intertoto Cup, victories over FK Atlantas and RKC Waalwijk.
-However new manager Chris Hutchings told him to improve or leave.
+However, new manager Chris Hutchings told him to improve or leave.